- ACRONYMS AND DEFINITIONS

 - Recommended titration schedule and dosing are provided in the table below

-- Saxenda is injected subcutaneously in the abdomen, thigh, or upper arm
+- Saxenda is injected subcutaneously in the abdomen, thigh, or upper arm.
+Rotate injection sites within the same region in order to reduce the risk of cutaneous amyloidosis.

 - Saxenda can be injected at any time during the day without regard to meals or food